 FIN2010 Introduction to Financial Management3

-Foundational financial theory and its application to management decision-making and firm valuation.Prerequisite: MAT2050
+Foundational financial theory and its application to management decision-making and firm valuation.Prerequisite: MAT2050 or higher

 MGT1000 Introduction to Management3